-In general, field trips will have a curricular connection and be appropriate for the age/grade of the students.
+In general, field trips will have a curricular connection and be appropriate for the students' age/grade.
 Depending on the trip, parent volunteers may be asked to drive and chaperone.
 Parents who are not designated chaperones, siblings, and additional friends will not be allowed to attend field trips.
-Students will be expected to maintain the same behavior expectations off campus that they do on campus.
+Students will be expected to maintain the same behavior expectations off campus as they do on campus.
 Any exceptions to the student uniform will be communicated to the parents and students before the trip.